Ethnolichenology: Lichens for food

 There are records of lichens being used as food by many different human cultures across the world.
 Lichens are eaten by people in North America, Europe, Asia, and Africa, and perhaps elsewhere.
 Often lichens are merely famine foods eaten in times of dire needs, but in some cultures lichens are a staple food or even a delicacy.
+They are also a source of vitamin D.

 In the past Iceland moss (Cetraria islandica) was an important human food in northern Europe and Scandinavia, and was cooked in many different ways, such as bread, porridge, pudding, soup, or salad.
 Bryoria fremontii was an important food in parts of North America, where it was usually pitcooked.
 It is even featured in a Secwepemc story.
 Reindeer lichen (Cladonia spp.) is a staple food of reindeer and caribou in the Arctic.
 Northern peoples in North America and Siberia traditionally eat the partially digested lichen after they remove it from the rumen of caribou that have been killed.
 It is often called 'stomach icecream'.
 Rock tripe (Umbilicaria spp. and Lasalia spp.) is a lichen that has frequently been used as an emergency food in North America.
 One species of Umbilicaria, Iwa-take (U. esculenta), is used in a variety of traditional Korean and Japanese foods.
 It is quite expensive, and is collected off the sides of cliffs.
 In India, Parmotrema perlatum lichen is a popular ingredient of many spice mixes, such as garam masala, kaala masala and goda masala, bhojwar masala from Hyderabad and potli masala of Uttar Pradesh.
-In India, The Middle East, and Niger, Rimelia reticulata, Ramalina conduplicans, and Parmotrema tinctorum are used as spices and flavor enhancers.

 Very few lichens are poisonous.
 Poisonous lichens include those high in vulpinic acid or usnic acid.
 Most (but not all) lichens that contain vulpinic acid are yellow, so any yellow lichen should be considered to be potentially poisonous.